imsushant12/AWS-Notes/19_AWS_S3_Replication.md

 ### Monitoring and Logging
 - AWS CloudTrail can be used to monitor S3 replication events
 - Provides logs for troubleshooting and auditing purposes

+## Transfer Acceleration
+- It tackles the challenge of slow website loading times for users located far from the S3 bucket
+- It uses Amazon CloudFront's global network of edge locations to significantly improve data transfer speeds
+- If the website offers large file downloads (e.g., software, media files), faster transfer speeds are essential, Transfer Acceleration can significantly reduce download times
+- It incurs additional charges compared to standard data transfer rates
+- Can use Amazon CloudWatch to monitor the performance of S3 Transfer Acceleration and identify any potential issues